Home / Career Guides / Environmental Scientist

 Employment projections

-According to the Bureau of Labor Statistics (BLS), employment of environmental scientists and specialists is projected to grow 5 percent from 2021 to 2031, which is about the average for all occupations.
-High public interest in the hazards facing the environment and the increasing demands placed on the environment by population growth are expected to spur demand for environmental scientists and specialists.
+According to the U.S. Bureau of Labor Statistics, employment of environmental scientists and specialists is projected to grow 5 percent through 2031.
+High public interest in the hazards facing the environment and the increasing demands placed on the environment by population growth are expected to spur demand for these scientists.

 Environmental scientist career tips

-• Master’s or Doctoral degrees in Environmental Science or a related field.
+• Master’s or doctoral degrees in related fields

 Build a professional network